subdavis/Tusk/ISSUE_TEMPLATE.md

 <!--
   First, read https://github.com/subdavis/Tusk/wiki/Troubleshooting

-  If you have an issue covered in the troubleshooting guide, please explain what steps you took and how to reproduce your issue.
+  If this issue is a bug, please explain what steps you took and how to reproduce your issue.
 -->

 EXAMPLE: "I cannot use files kept in Mega.co.nz"